ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 28:29 [[start:1709710][end:1723790]] Through this modulation, we can see how social scripts and norms are shaped and adapted over time, which promotes the adaptability in the face of changing environments of individuals embedded in that environment.

-28:47 [[start:1727540][end:1746760]] Now, contextual modulation here is pretty important and the mechanism not only refines our generative model, but also provides the adaptive flexibility required in complex environments, which unites the theoretical underpinnings of active inference with empirical findings on adaptive behavior.
+28:47 [[start:1727540][end:1746760]] Now, contextual modulation here is pretty important and the mechanism not only refines our generative model, but also provides the adaptive flexibility required in complex environments, which unites the theoretical underpinnings of Active Inference with empirical findings on adaptive behavior.

 29:09 [[start:1749580][end:1761900]] So, according to Francesco Donoruma, action perception is an active inferential process that combines motor prediction and hypothesis testing crucial for understanding social scripts.
 [[start:1762800][end:1770240]] Adaptive social behavior thus results from the dynamic interplay of socioeffective and socio cognitive processes.